 OSSL_HTTP_REQ_CTX is a context structure for an HTTP request and response, used to collect all the necessary data to perform that request.

 OSSL_HTTP_REQ_CTX_free() frees up the HTTP request context rctx.
-The wbio and rbio are not free'd and it is up to the application to do so.
+The rbio is not free'd, wbio will be free'd if free_wbio is set.

 OSSL_HTTP_REQ_CTX_set_request_line() adds the HTTP request line to the context.
 The HTTP method is determined by method_POST, which should be 1 to indicate